TechManYC/ChartCV/README.md

 **Future work**

-Future work will focus on extending the training with more epochs and implementing a learning rate scheduler.
+Future work will focus on extending the training with more epochs and implementing a learning rate scheduler and hyperparameter tuning.
 Additionally, we aim to expand the model's capabilities to handle more complex chart types and improve overall accuracy.